Open Rights Group: Structure

-Former staff include Suw Charman-Anderson and Becky Hogge, both Executive Directors, e-voting coordinator Jason Kitcat, campaigner Peter Bradwell, grassroots campaigner Katie Sutton and administrator Katerina Maniadaki.
-The group's patron is Neil Gaiman.
-As of October 2019 the group had over 3,000 paying supporters.
+Former staff include Suw Charman-Anderson and Becky Hogge, both executive directors, e-voting coordinator Jason Kitcat, campaigner Peter Bradwell, grassroots campaigner Katie Sutton and administrator Katerina Maniadaki.
+Neil Gaiman was previously the group's patron.
+As of October 2022, the group had over 43,000 supporters.

 Advisory council and board of directors

-In addition to staff members and volunteers, there is an advisory panel of over thirty members, and a Board of Directors, which oversees the group's work, staff, fundraising and policy.
+In addition to staff members and volunteers, there is an advisory panel of over thirty members, and a board of directors, which oversees the group's work, staff, fundraising and policy.
 The current board members are:

 In January 2015, the Open Rights Group announced the formation of a Scottish Advisory Council which will be handling matters relating to Scottish digital rights and campaigns.
 The Advisory Council is made up of:

 From the existing UK Advisory Council: